modernish/modernish/share/doc/modernish/WRITEUP.md

 * `HERESTR`: Here-strings, an abbreviated kind of here-document.
 * `TESTO`: The `test`/`[` builtin supports the `-o` unary operator to check if a shell option is set.
+* `PRINTFV`: The shell's `printf` builtin has the `-v` option to print to a variable, which avoids forking a command substitution subshell.

 ### Quirks ###